 Since our inception, we have financed our growth primarily with funds generated from operations and from the proceeds of our initial public offering.
-In addition, we have utilized borrowing facilities, particularly in relation to the financing of real property acquisitions.
-Our cash and cash equivalents and short-term investments were \$93.1 million and \$80.9 million as of June 30, 2013 and 2012, respectively.
-Our cash in foreign locations was \$16.6 million and \$6.5 million at June 30, 2013 and 2012, respectively.
+In addition, we have, from time to time, utilized borrowing facilities, particularly in relation to the financing of real property acquisitions.
+Our cash and cash equivalents and short-term investments were \$96.9 million and \$93.1 million as of June 30, 2014 and 2013, respectively.
+Our cash in foreign locations was \$28.3 million and \$16.6 million at June 30, 2014 and 2013, respectively.
 It is management's intention to reinvest the undistributed foreign earnings indefinitely in foreign operations.

 Operating Activities.
-Net cash provided by operating activities was \$13.6 million, \$16.5 million and \$8.5 million for fiscal years 2013, 2012 and 2011, respectively.
+Net cash provided by operating activities was \$6.5 million, \$13.6 million and \$16.5 million for fiscal years 2014, 2013 and 2012, respectively.